beling/book-pl/src/ch11-01-writing-tests.md

 Using the `assert!` macro helps us check that our code is functioning in the way we intend.

-In Chapter 5, Listing 5-15, we used a `Rectangle` struct and a `can_hold` method, which are repeated here in Listing 11-5.
+In Chapter 5, listing 5-15, we used a `Rectangle` struct and a `can_hold` method, which are repeated here in listing 11-5.
 Let’s put this code in the *src/lib.rs* file and write some tests for it using the `assert!` macro.

-<span class="filename">Filename: src/lib.rs</span>
+<span class="filename">Plik: src/lib.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch11-writing-automated-tests/listing-11-05/src/lib.rs:here}}